lobocv/blog/content/posts/dev_environment/index.md

 ### Customizing the environment

 You may have noticed that in `devshell.sh` I provided an `--rcfile` parameter to `bash`.
-This allows us to setup any customized environment we want in the developer shell.
+This allows us to setup any customized environment we want in the devshell.
 This can contain functions or aliases that are specific to your project.
 I like to have this script define a `help()` function and print it upon entry of the shell.
 This helps new team members joining the project get accustom to what features exist in the devshell.
 It also helps broadcast any improvements added to the shell and acts as reference documentation for the devshell.